Letter to Editor

 Abstract

-Abstract Objective: Bladder diverticula, while not exceptionally rare in clinical practice, present significant diagnostic challenge, particularly in remote pre-hospital emergencies where technological limitations and the absence of specialized medical expertise prevail.
-This report aims to emphasize ...
+Objective: Bladder diverticula, while not exceptionally rare in clinical practice, presents a significant diagnostic challenge, particularly in remote pre-hospital emergencies where technological limitations and the absence of specialized medical expertise prevail.
+This report aims to emphasize the role ...

 Read More